How to Transcribe Videos for Accessibility and ADA Compliance

 • DOCX: Editable documents for further refinement

-Offering transcripts in multiple formats ensures the widest possible accessibility.
+Offering transcripts in multiple formats gives you the widest possible accessibility.

 Best Practices for Accessible Video Content